News & Events

 When Can I Apply for the Rent Tax Credit?

-Applications for this new tax credit for the 2022 tax year have been open since January 2023.
+Applications for the 2023 tax year have been open since January 2024.
 You can apply for the tax credit on your income tax return.
+Keep reading for a step-by-step guide.

 Rent Tax Credit Eligibility Criteria: